You Can Stop Your Brain Drain

 Card games.
 Bridge, poker, spades, or hearts are games that sharpen thinking through strategic planning, decision-making, and memory.
 Research shows they improve attention, ability to focus, memory, and verbal fluency.

 Dancing.
 Here you get a combination of physical movement with a mental challenge.
 As I can attest, it requires coordination and hard work to remember those steps.
-Besides the mental pluses, ther are cardiovascular benefits.
+Besides the mental pluses, there are cardiovascular benefits.

 Learn a new skill.
-Take up something new, whether it is painting, playing an instrument, or computer skills, new hobbies help build stronger neural connections.
+Take up something new, whether it is painting, playing an instrument, or computer skills.
+New hobbies help build stronger neural connections.

 Entertainment vs. Mental Challenges